alisawuffles/wanli/README.md

 You can download a WANLI-trained RoBERTa-large model from HuggingFace models [here](https://huggingface.co/alisawuffles/roberta-large-wanli).
 This also includes a small demo!

 ## Data
+Download the WANLI dataset here! [https://allenai.org/data/wanli](https://allenai.org/data/wanli)

-The WANLI dataset and other NLI datasets used in this work (including MultiNLI and the out-of-domain evaluation sets) can be found in this Google Drive [folder](https://drive.google.com/drive/u/0/folders/190bQgz1Mu8Do_0KOu6_NN84z9vai9nkj).
-We especially encourage you to take a look at the examples where the two annotators disagree, which often capture wonderful ambiguities that raise interesting questions about the task.
-A data card for WANLI, including more detailed description of the data, can be found in `data/wanli`.
+Other NLI datasets used in this work (including MultiNLI and the out-of-domain evaluation sets) can be found in this Google Drive [folder](https://drive.google.com/drive/u/0/folders/190bQgz1Mu8Do_0KOu6_NN84z9vai9nkj).

 ## Pipeline
 Here are the steps to replicate the process of creating WANLI.
 Recall that the prerequisites of this pipeline are an existing dataset (we use MultiNLI) and a task model trained on this dataset (we finetune RoBERTa-large).
 The relevant scripts can be found in the `scripts/` folder.